 Additionally, we conducted our own literature search to ensure that more-recent studies are included.
-We searched Google Scholar and combined a series of search terms that included a "prefix" of "early childhood," "prekindergarten," or "preschool," with a "suffix" of "elasticities," "labor force participation elasticities," "maternal labor force participation elasticities," "elasticity with respect to labor force participation," "elasticity of care choice with respect to cost," "elasticity of care type with respect to cost," "labor with respect to wages," or "labor supply with respect to wages."
+We searched Google Scholar and combined a series of search terms that included a "prefix" of "early childhood," "prekindergarten," or "preschool," with a "suffix" of "elasticities," "labor force participation elasticities," "maternal labor force participation elasticities," "elasticity of care choice with respect to cost," "elasticity of care type with respect to cost," "elasticity of use with respect to cost," "labor with respect to wages," or "labor supply with respect to wages."
 All combinations of prefixes and suffixes were searched.
 For each new study we found, we analyzed the references to ensure that we captured any relevant studies referenced.